Samillion/ModernZ/README.md

 - [Pause Indicator](/extras/pause-indicator-lite) - A simple script that displays an indicator on pause

-- [YTDLAutoFormat](https://github.com/Samillion/mpv-ytdlautoformat) - A simple mpv script to auto change ytdl-format for Youtube and Twitch
+- [YTDLAutoFormat](https://github.com/Samillion/mpv-ytdlautoformat) - A simple mpv script to automatically change ytdl-format (yt-dlp) for specified domains/streams.

 - [Box to Wide](https://github.com/Samillion/mpv-boxtowide) - A simple mpv script to change 4:3 aspect-ratio of video files/streams to 16:9 automatically.